marksjit/VMware-ESXI/README.md

-# ESXI 8 Deployment and VM provisioning.
+# ESXI 8 Deployment and VM provisioning

 + Installed ESXi host on VMWare Workstation.
 Configured static IPv4 address.
 + Boot to portal and navigate to default TCP/IP stack to rename host, input domain and  DNS server and search domain.